 The opposite end of the scale when it comes to size is Morgan Recruiting.
 They are one of the larger recruiters in Korea and as such have a wide variety of jobs all throughout the country.
 If you are struggling to find a position elsewhere, using a larger company can help you as they will have something that suits your needs and abilities.
 Their available positions can very widely in expertise, school, and location, so if you haven’t had much luck they can help you cast a wider net and find a good fit for you.

 Some recruitment consultants such as Gone2Korea show their job listings on their website.
 This is great if you have your documents ready and have a specific location in mind.
 However, if you don’t have your documents ready, then some of the current job offers may not be available to you.
 Don’t worry, as the company will likely have similar positions in similar areas later in the year.

 For first timers, Gone2Korea also helps applicants prepare for their interview.
 This can be hugely helpful as the answers that you think might impress an interviewer back home can have the opposite effect in Korea.
 A good tip for doing well in a job interview for a teaching job is to focus on your voice, make sure that you speak slowly and clearly and you will already be halfway towards being offered the job.

-What are your favorite recruiting companies?Find this helpful?
+Have you ever taught English in Korea?
+What are your favorite recruiting companies?
+Be sure to let us know in the comments below!Find this helpful?
 Share with your friends.
 They'll thank you for it!